Artist in Wilderness

 Since 2008, the Artist in Wilderness program has offered one or two one-week residencies each year to allow artists to make works inspired by the lands that WW is working to protect.

 Selected by a jury of regional artists and collectors, participants have worked in watercolors, oils, mixed media and photography.
 In 2014-15, after two years of focusing on three-dimensional and land art, the program is returning to the its roots with residencies for painting and drawing.
-Applications are now closed for these residencies, and the jury will announce the winners in August.

 The Artist in Wilderness program seeks to honor the memory of Dottie Fox while promoting the importance of wilderness in our lives.
 A resident of Old Snowmass from the late 1960s until her passing in 2006, Dottie was known as much for her love of nature as for her art.